Tyno1/BiteScout/packages/shared/README.md

 - Generate API clients for different platforms
 - Ensure type safety across all applications

-Run `npm run generate-types` after updating the OpenAPI spec to regenerate the types.
+Run `yarn generate-types` after updating the OpenAPI spec to regenerate the types.